 All of the chambers in the castle, whether you go through the express queue, the regular queue, or are just looking around, are so richly detailed and accurately aged that it’s hard not to count as a ride in itself.
 Meeting the Fat Lady and getting to read the latest posts on the board of the Gryffindor Common Room are among the simple delights this castle has to offer.
 After what is a long and detailed journey, you enter the final chamber before getting on the ride where two separate scenes are waiting to greet you.

 There are three portraits, all alive, which explain a little bit more about the ride itself.
 You will sit in what they describe as “enchanted benches” and fly through Harry’s world as such.
 The portraits argue with each other and question each other’s competence to instruct as well as other humorous moments.
 This chamber is also where the exit lies for the queue if you are not riding the ride.
 We did take the exit which led us downstairs and into another portrait gallery, featuring the Founders again but this time having a totally different conversation than they were before.

 Prior to leaving, we saw the final character you meet before getting on the ride (in the Room of Requirement): The Sorting Hat.
 He speaks and gives one final warning about safety and physical conditions that may prevent the ride from being enjoyable.
 As I mentioned before, signs from the greenhouses onward dictate that you will be dropped, spun, twisted, pulled, pushed, and otherwise.
 Whatever happens during this ride, it’s going to be intense.

-The proper exit for Harry Potter and the Forbidden Journey will be into “Filch’s Emporium of Confiscated Goods,” a shop inside the castle which I can only dream of at this point.
+The proper exit for Harry Potter and the Forbidden Journey will be into “Filch’s Emporium of Confiscated Goods,” a shop inside the castle that I can only dream of at this point.
 90% of the merchandise in the Wizarding World of Harry Potter will be entirely unique and exclusive… and from the promotional photos of the Emporium, I can only imagine what those goods will be.